Liqwid-Labs/liqwid-libs/README.md

 ## What is this?

 A helper library to write Plutarch-oriented QuickCheck property tests.
-Interfaces `plutarch-quickcheck` provide are designed to look and feel like writting regular `QuickCheck` properties.
+The interfaces `plutarch-quickcheck` provides are designed to look and feel like writting regular `QuickCheck` properties.

 ## What _exactly_ does this do for me?